LinkedIn 'One Time Login' Feature

 The issue

 It seems we found the feature that triggered the email, and that worried the user.
 And I do agree: when reading the email, we see "Didn't do this? be sure to change your password" but, no!
 This is false!
-We did not need the password when doing this test, we only used the email (which might be considered as "public knowledge", since LinkedIn had several past data breaches that revealed emails (scroll down to "LinkedIn" in that HaveIBeenPwned page to see the at-least 3 data leaks), and because lot of people do not keep their email adress confidential, which makes sense if you want recruiters, friends and such to find you).
+We did not need the password when doing this test, we only used the email (which might be considered as "public knowledge", since LinkedIn had several past data breaches that revealed emails (scroll down to "LinkedIn" in that HaveIBeenPwned page to see the at-least 3 data leaks), and because lots of people do not keep their email adress confidential, which makes sense if you want recruiters, friends and such to find you).

 This sentence makes no sense